The Ultimate Guide to Trading Card Grading

 Cleaning And Protecting Your Cards

-Here's a quick checklist for preparing your cards:
+Here's a quick checklist for preparation:

-Wash hands thoroughly or wear cotton gloves.
+Wash hands or wear gloves.

-Place each card in a penny sleeve.
+Place each card in a semi-rigid holder.

-Avoid top-loaders, snap cases, or screw-downs for submission.
+Avoid top-loaders or screw-downs for grading.

 The Submission Process